Alcoholism in Veterans: Risk Factors and Treatment

 - Vet centers also offer counseling specifically for Veterans who have served in combat.

 VA medical benefits provide coverage for treatment for substance use and mental health disorders.13 Veterans can also use Medicare, Medicaid, or other private insurance along with their VA benefits.

-The VA offers evidence-based substance abuse treatment for veterans suffering from alcoholism.14 Treatment at the VA can address both addiction and any other mental health problems that a veteran may be facing, such as PTSD or depression.
+The VA offers evidence-based substance abuse treatment for Veterans suffering from alcoholism.14 Treatment at the VA can address both addiction and any other mental health problems that a Veteran may be facing, such as PTSD or depression.
 There are several different options for types of treatment and levels of care at the VA, including inpatient/residential, intensive outpatient, and standard outpatient.
-Veterans can access individual, group, and/or family therapy, mutual help groups, and medications to treat alcoholism.
+Veterans can access individual, group, and/or family therapy, mutual support groups, and medications to treat alcoholism.

 Accessing Private Treatment with VA Community Care

 There is a high demand for VA services across the country.
 Unfortunately, in some areas there are not enough VA providers to serve the needs of the community.
 In these cases, the VA offers the community care program, which allows access to services through local providers.15 In order to access community care, the VA must first confirm your eligibility.
 Once you receive approval, the VA will help you schedule an appointment with an in-network provider.